|

 A sad

-He pleaded not guilty at his trial at Lancaster which lasted for 3
+He pleaded not guilty at his trial at Lancaster which lasted for three days in

-days in October 1948 before Mr. Justice Oliver.
-The forensic evidence against
+October 1948 before Mr. Justice Oliver.
+The forensic evidence against Griffiths

-Griffiths was overwhelming and it took the jury just 23 minutes to convict him
+was overwhelming and it took the jury just 23 minutes to convict him of this

 In March